Tinkerforge/doc/source/Hardware/Bricks/IMU_Brick.rst

 Description
 -----------

- .. note::  Comming soon!
+ .. note::  Coming soon!
 The IMU Brick is not yet ready to buy.

 The IMU :ref:`Brick <product_overview_bricks>` is a equipped with a 32-bit ARM microcontroller and an `inertial measurement unit